 Tanner Ainge is an Independent Director.
-Mr. Ainge is the Managing Partner of Banner Ventures, a private investment firm where his primary responsibilities include sourcing, underwriting, and overseeing a portfolio of private equity and growth-stage investments on behalf of a close-knit group of family offices and successful entrepreneurs.
-He also serves as the Chief Executive Officer of Banner Acquisition Corp.
-(NASDAQ: BNNR).
-He most recently co-led a \$52 million investment into Pattern, Inc. ("Pattern"), a rapidly growing provider of global e-Commerce solutions.
-From July 2018 to March 2020, Mr. Ainge led the mergers and acquisitions strategy for Outbox Systems, Inc. (d.b.a.
-"Simplus"), a Salesforce implementation partner and information technology company, including acquisitions in Europe and Asia and eventual merger of Simplus with Infosys Limited. ("Infosys Ltd"; NYSE: INFY) in March 2020.
-From July 2013 to August 2015, Mr. Ainge served as an executive of Ensign, where he managed the company's acquisition pipeline and process, and then served as General Counsel of CareTrust REIT following its spinoff from Ensign.
-Mr. Ainge began his career in mergers and acquisitions with private equity firm HGGC LLC and later with the global law firm Kirkland & Ellis, LLP.
-He is also a judge advocate in the Utah National Guard and was appointed to the Governor's Economic Development Board for the State of Utah in 2021.
-Mr. Ainge received a Bachelor of Arts in International Studies from Brigham Young University and a Juris Doctor from Northwestern University School of Law.
+Mr. Ainge is the Managing Partner of Banner Ventures, a private and venture capital firm where he sources, underwrites, and oversees a portfolio of private equity investments on behalf of a close-knit group of family offices.
+He most recently co-led a \$52 million investment into Pattern, a rapidly growing provider of global eCommerce solutions..
+Previously, he led the M&A strategy for Simplus, which included acquisitions in Europe and Asia and the ultimate merger with Infosys.
+He also served as an executive of The Ensign Group, where he managed the company's acquisition pipeline and process.
+Mr. Ainge began his career in private equity and M&A with HGGC and Kirkland & Ellis, LLP.
+Mr. Ainge is a reservist Judge Advocate in the Utah Army National Guard and also was appointed to serve on the Governor's Economic Development Board for the State of Utah.
+Mr. Ainge holds a Bachelor of Arts from Brigham Young University and a Juris Doctor from Northwestern University School of Law.